Lizzie van Zyl

-Elizabeth Cecilia van Zyl (/af/; 22 April 1894 – 9 May 1901) was a South African child inmate of the British-operated Bloemfontein Concentration Camp who died from typhoid fever during the Second Anglo-Boer War.
+Elizabeth "Lizzie" Cecilia van Zyl (/af/; 22 April 1894 – 9 May 1901) was a South African Dutch Boer child inmate of the British-operated Bloemfontein Concentration Camp who died from severe typhoid fever and starvation, in addition to severe abuse, mistreatment, and neglect during the Second Anglo-Boer War.
+After her death, van Zyl's photograph (showing her in a extremely malnourished state) was used as a well-known and renowned example to show the severe and cruel mistreatment and suffering that Dutch Boers had to face and endure in the concentration camps during the Second Boer War, by the British.